Anzac Day 2019 in Japan

 Every year, thousands of Kiwis and Australians – young and old – attend services in their local communities.
 Some even travel to Gallipoli.
 Since the first commemorative services in 1916, Anzac Day has evolved into the observance we know today, with Kiwis and Australians of all ages attending services and events across the world, from dawn until dusk.
 In the afternoon we relax, spend time with our loved ones and reflect.
 We honor the Anzac values of courage, compassion, camaraderie, and commitment and a time we depended on each other as brothers.

-On 25 April 2018 at 9.00am there will be an Anzac Service at the Commonwealth War Cemetery, Hodogaya, Yokohama.
+On 25 April 2019 from 9.00am to 10:00am there will be an Anzac Service at the Commonwealth War Cemetery, Hodogaya, Yokohama.
+The service will be followed by light snacks and refreshments.